Congratulations to the recipients of our first ever Armatage Neighborhood Mini Grants!

 - Grant awards do not exceed $1,000 per project.

-- Every cycle, ANA will award up to four grants.
-In 2019, there will be one grant cycle.
+- Every application cycle, ANA will award up to four grants.

 - Grantees have one year from being notified of their award to complete their project and report back to the ANA.